Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole Hall effects: Results at zero perpendicular magnetic field

+To identify the phase and amplitude modes in the EI phase, we can calculate the correlation functions associated with the phase and amplitude fluctuations.
 In the ground state calculation, the EI order parameter $\Delta_{\bm{k}}$ defined by Eq.\eqref{eq:order-parameter} is chosen to be real.
-To describe the phase and amplitude fluctuations, we can define the following two operators
+Thus the phase- and amplitude-fluctuation operators can be constructed by the Pauli matrices $\sigma_y$ and $\sigma_x$ respectively: